What are the goals for your business? This is the largest factor to consider when deciding how to incorporate a business.

 There are a few more differences but these are the primary ones that impact most people.
 Given the restrictions that come along with an S-Corporation, a C-Corporation offers a little bit more flexibility when starting a business.
 This especially holds true if you plan on growing the business or raising large amounts of money or want to have preferred shareholders.

-is a legal marketplace for businesses to hire top lawyers at flat-fee rates.
+If you need help forming your business then visit.
+We’re a legal marketplace for individuals and businesses to hire top lawyers for their legal stuff.
 Finding the perfect lawyer to help incorporate your business is a huge time sinker.
 But it goes without saying that solid legal representation is essential to keeping your company operating smoothly and avoiding some of the early stage pitfalls.
 Feel free to check us out and connect.
-It’s totally free.
+We offer free consultations!